Vinetwigs/stres/README.md

 [Back to top](#table-of-contents)

 ### NewStringArray
-*Adds a new string-array resource to XML file.
+*Adds a new string-array resource to resource file.
 Throws an error if the chosen name is already inserted or it is an empty string.
 Used for programmatic insertion (manual insertion recommended).*

 `strArr, err := stres.NewStringArray("name", []string{"value1","value2",...})`